ibm-cloud-docs/openshift/openshift_ingress_user_managed.md

 <img src="images/icon-version-311.png" alt="Version 3.11 icon" width="30" style="width:30px; border-style: none"/> This information is applicable for clusters that run {{site.data.keyword.openshiftshort}} version 3.11 only.
 To learn about Ingress for {{site.data.keyword.openshiftshort}} version 4, see [About Ingress in {{site.data.keyword.openshiftshort}} version 4](/docs/openshift?topic=openshift-ingress-about-roks4).
 {: important}

 In {{site.data.keyword.openshiftlong_notm}}, application load balancers (ALBs) are created for you by default.
-Two types of images are supported for ALBs: the {{site.data.keyword.openshiftlong_notm}} custom implementation of the NGINX Ingress controller, and the community Kubernetes implementation of the NGINX Ingress controller.
 However, depending on what your app requires, you might want to configure your own custom Ingress controller instead of using the IBM-provided ALBs.
 For example, you might want to use the Istio `ingressgateway` load balancer service to control traffic for your cluster.
 When you bring your own Ingress controller, you are responsible for supplying the controller image, maintaining the controller, updating the controller, and any security-related updates to keep your Ingress controller free from vulnerabilities.

-Looking to use the community Kubernetes implementation of the NGINX Ingress controller?
-As of 24 August 2020, {{site.data.keyword.openshiftlong_notm}} supports the Kubernetes Ingress image for ALBs in your cluster.
-You can [change your ALBs from the {{site.data.keyword.openshiftlong_notm}} Ingress image to the Kubernetes Ingress image](/docs/openshift?topic=openshift-ingress-types).
-{: tip}

 If you choose to bring your own Ingress controller, IBM does not provide support for your Ingress deployment.
 You are responsible for configuring, updating, and managing your Ingress system.
 The following sections help you get started, but you are responsible for any changes that you must make to the steps.
 {: important}